snowclipsed/katana/README.md

 ![alt text](katana-header.png)
 A light and efficient tensor library for Zig with a focus on simplicity and ease of use.

+> **Note**: Katana is currently under pre-release (v0.1.0)!
+We are looking for feedback to improve features and solve bugs.
+Please contribute [here](CONTRIBUTING.md)!

 ## Installation

 ### Prerequisites

 > **Important**: This library currently only works with Zig version 0.13.0.
-Support for the upcoming 0.14.0 version is planned.
+Support for the upcoming 0.14.0 version is planned when it is released in February 2025.

 Required:
 - Zig compiler version 0.13.0